Table of Contents

 While the previous president, vice president, and Congress were theoretically still in charge, they would be severely handicapped in addressing a crisis.
 This handicap was simply because they didn’t have much time to address problems before their respective terms ran out.

-Constitutional Amendment Abolished 4-Month Delay
+The 20th Amendment Abolished the 4-Month Delay.

 Congress faced an additional problem in the original United States Constitution, as they were directed to meet at least once a year starting in December.

 This stipulation resulted in a mandated “lame duck” session of Congress following a November election.
-The old Congress was required to meet but couldn’t adequately address the country’s needs because their term was about to expire.
+The old Congress was required to meet but couldn’t adequately address the country’s needs because its term was about to expire.

 The Twentieth Amendment sought to alleviate these problems by altering the timeframes of the executive and legislative branches ahead of inauguration day.